 Petiole Cuttings (Moderate) - This form of cuttings is best done in late spring, from an established plant that isn't displaying signs of stress.
 Although using undamaged leaves that are shed by the plant are acceptable, manually-pruned leaves that are halfway down hold the best success rates.
 While using a clean pair of scissors, cut the petiole (the area between the leaf & stem) as close to the stem as possible.
 Immediately place the cutting in lukewarm water and replace the water each week to maintain adequate hygiene.
 It should take around five weeks to root, and once the roots are approximately a fifth of the leaf's size, set the cuttings into a 'Houseplant' labelled potting mix and an 8cm pot.
 Wrap the pot (& foliage) in a transparent bag or within a miniature greenhouse, and provide bottom heat of temperatures above 18°C (54°F).
 Remove the bag once the second new leaf emerges and follow the same care routines, as mentioned in the article's top half.

-Repot every two years in spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
+Repot every three years in spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mites, scale, thrips, whitefly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in the soil.
 Common diseases associated with Crotons are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 If the specimen has dry white crusty patches on its foliage or stem, this is its sap, commonly caused by damage via touch.